 - 1. Create a folder for Siril to place the results (e.g., process). - 2.
-Click the Home button and point to the folder you created in step 1. - 3.
-Conversion: Click + and then go to your folder containing your light frames, highlight them and click Add.
+Click the Home button and point to the folder you created in step 1. - Conversion: Click + and then go to your folder containing your light frames, highlight them and click Add.
 Specify a Sequence Name (e.g. results).
 Check Debayer.
 Click Convert. - 4.
 Calibration: Specify the location of your calibration frames (fits, biases, and darks).
 Skip this step for Seestar images (lights only). - 5.
 Registration: Choose Global Star Alignment (deep-sky) or Two-pass Global Star Alignment (deep-sky).
 You can choose to use Simplified Drizzle x2.
 Click Go Register.
 The registration stars will appear in the image to the left. - 6.
 Plot: Switch to "AutoStretch".
 Click on the "Frames" icon in the lower right.
 Review the frames click on the space bar or uncheck the line to remove any "bad" ones. - 7.
-Stacking: - Choose the Stacking Method: Sum stacking or Average stacking with rejection.
+Stacking: - Choose the Stacking Method: Sum stacking or Average stacking with rejection. - Choose Image rejection: all (include all frames) or selected (include only frames selected in the previous step).